‘Vikings’ Season 5 Spoilers: The End Of Lagertha? Harald Takes Over, Floki Flees

 The new season of Vikings will air in September.

 What do you think of this latest round of Vikings Season 5 spoilers?
-Do you think this is the season in which we lose Lagertha?
+Do you think this is the season in which fans lose Lagertha?

 Leave your thoughts about the latest Vikings Season 5 spoilers in the comments below.